pyranges/pyranges_1.x/docs/how_to_sequences.rst

 ----------------------------------

 The submodule :mod:`pyranges.seqs` contains functions to translate sequences and reverse complement them.
-They can operate on a single sequence or a Series of sequences, as below:
+They can operate on a single sequence, or a Series of sequences as below:

   >>> sg['Protein'] = pr.seqs.translate(sg.Sequence)
   >>> sg['RevComp'] = pr.seqs.reverse_complement(sg.Sequence)